 FAQS - Any Other Questions

-For example, include common questions about the product or service.
-How it’s made, how it works and how long it lasts for example.
-Make sure you clearly article your benefit and point of difference (from your your e-Commerce positioning).
+For example, questions about the product or service such as how it’s made, how it works and how long it lasts.
+Make sure to cover your benefit and point of difference (taken from your e-Commerce positioning).